 Self-employed people pay tax on their business profits (not personal earnings), as well as Class 2 and Class 4 National Insurance contributions (NICs).

-People running limited companies are employees, which means they must pay income tax through the company's Pay As You Earn (PAYE) scheme, as well as NICs.
 The company must also pay Corporation Tax to HM Revenue & Customs (HMRC) each year, which, for many small limited companies, amounts to 19% (2017/18) of their profits after expenses and allowances have been accounted for.

-Keeping financial records
+Keeping tax records

-To remain within the law (and run your business effectively), you must maintain accurate financial records, detailing all money entering and leaving your business.
+To remain within the law (and run your business effectively), you must keep accurate financial records, detailing all money entering and leaving your business.
 These accounts must be kept for at least six years - even if the business ceases trading.

 If you put a robust system in place from day one, then simple bookkeeping needn't turn into a nightmare - even if number crunching isn't your thing.

-Minimising your tax liability
+Minimising your tax bills